-Year 1 - A 2-week (70 hrs) placement will take place at the end of Semester 2.
+Year 1 - A 2-week (70 hrs) placement will occur at the end of Semester 2 and may take place in any type of clinical practice.
 This practice gives you the opportunity to develop your professional behaviour in an occupational therapy context.
 During this practice, your involvement in the occupational therapy process is at an observational level.

-Year 2 - An 8-week (280hrs) placement will take place at the start of Semester 2 working with adults/older people/children/young persons in either a physical or psychosocial setting.
+Year 2 - An 8-week (280hrs) placement occur at the start of Semester 2 and may take place in any type of clinical practice.

-Year 3 - A 10-week (350hrs) placement will take place at the start of Semester 2, working with adults/older people/children/young persons in either a physical or psychosocial setting.
+Year 3 - A 10-week (350hrs) placement will occur at the start of Semester 2 and may take place in any type of clinical practice.

-Year 4 - A 10-week (350hrs) placement will take place at the start of Semester 1, working with adults/older people/children/young persons in either a physical or psychosocial setting.
-Students can also opt to complete this practice abroad through our Erasmus programme
+Year 4 - A 10-week (350hrs) placement will occur at the start of Semester 1 and may take place in any type of clinical practice.
+Students can also opt to complete this practice abroad through our Erasmus programme.